PRL-PRG/dejavuii/README.md

 > FIXME I believe we are now storing not date the project was created, but date of its oldest commit, which is useless (forks will have the same createdAt value).

+# TODO

+- put NPMs aside
+- ignore fixed versions
+- # of NPM pkgs, infor about how far behind they are
+- check the updating ones

+## per project

+- node_modules added/removed report on
+- either delete, or update, or manual update which is weird...

+- get the data

+- project,
+- number of updates/deletions/,,,

+- project, # commits, # paths, # npmPaths, # of updates to npm files, date of first and last commit dates

+- project, packahe.json path, deletions, manual updates, updates